Nearing record, Queen Elizabeth shows no sign of stepping aside

 “LIFE MEANS LIFE”

-The Dutch Queen Beatrix announced shortly before her 75th birthday in January 2013 that she would abdicate in favor of her son Willem-Alexander.
+The Dutch Queen Beatrix announced shortly before her 75th birthday in January 2013 that she would abdicate in favour of her son Willem-Alexander.

 “I am not stepping down because the tasks of the function are too great, but out of the conviction that the responsibilities of our country should be passed on to a new generation,” she said.

-In June last year, Spain’s once popular King Juan Carlos abdicated at the age of 76 in favor of his son Felipe after a series of corruption scandals in the royal family.
+In June last year, Spain’s once popular King Juan Carlos abdicated at the age of 76 in favour of his son Felipe after a series of corruption scandals in the royal family.

 “A new generation is quite rightly demanding to take the lead role,” he said.

-In Britain, though, there is little demand for Elizabeth to go, nor any clamor for Charles to be king.
+In Britain, though, there is little demand for Elizabeth to go, nor any clamour for Charles to be king.

 If anything, the opposite may be true.